 It’s the psychological equivalent of an Out Of Office reply.

 Firstly, what exactly is quiet quitting, anyway?
 By definition, quiet quitting is where employees underperform or do the minimum work requirements instead of officially resigning.
-This behaviour is accompanied by a decline in attitude and commitment.
+A decline in attitude and commitment accompanies this behaviour.

 Quietly quitting is about the employee experience.
-Therefore, is the responsibility of managers, directors and executive leaders to know the warning signs and help their workforce (and bottom line).
+Therefore, managers, directors and executive leaders are responsible for knowing the warning signs and helping their workforce (and bottom line).

 Why are employees quietly quitting?